We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Check the Installation.
 While Window AC’s can be installed by anyone, getting it right is a little more tricky.
 Make sure that the unit is still securely connected to the window frame.
 A quick test is to push on different parts of the unit/frame/window, and see if it has an affect on the noise.

 - Check the Motor.
 If you’ve had the AC for a good few years, the lubrication within the motor may not be up to scratch anymore.
-If you’re able to access the motor, try adding a touch of oil by taking off the caps and (carefully!) letting a few drops of oil in there and on the motor shaft.
+If you’re able to access the motor via a lubrication port, try adding a touch of oil by taking off the caps and (carefully!) letting a few drops of oil in there and on the motor shaft.
+Note that this often isn’t possible on newer models.

 - Check the Coil Fins.
 The back of your air conditioner contains the cooling coils.
-If you can take the back off of the aircon, give the coils a light dusting and/or vacuum.
-If they seem bent at all, you can gently straighten them by running a comb down them.
+If you can take the back off the window air conditioner, give the coils a light dusting down.
+A gentle spray of water works too – just don’t apply too much pressure with the water.

 - Try Repositioning.
 If you spot anything loose or clashing with another part, you can try to gently move these apart, or stop the noise by adding a type of cushion.